-Period pain, menstrual cramps or in more broader term PMS (premenstrual syndrome) is uncomfortable and can be painful.
-ANF Therapy helps you combat all of these by addressing the root cause of your pain and not just masking your symptoms.
-ANF discs interact with the body to treat inflammation in the body and in the process also treat related issues.
-With ANF Therapy, you will experience life changing treatment.
+Period pain, menstrual cramps, or in broader terms PMS (premenstrual syndrome) is uncomfortable and can be painful.
+ANF Therapy® helps you combat all of these by addressing the root cause of your pain and not just masking your symptoms.
+ANF discs interact with the body to normalize inflammation in the body and in the process also treat related issues.
+With ANF Therapy®, you will encounter a life-changing experience.
 Contact us for more information on how to treat your chronic pain.
-Start living pain-free with the help of our trained ANF therapists and a thorough process involing clinical examination, manual therapy and long-term treatment plan.
-This testimonial describes how ANF can help:
+Start living pain-free with the help of our trained ANF therapists and a thorough process involving clinical examination, manual therapy, and a long-term treatment plan.

-All those bad memories were turned over as soon as she found the solution for this problem with ANF Therapy discs.”
+“I have been suffering from severe PMS symptoms and period pain since I was 15.
+I was always depressed and had bad mood swings.
+All those bad memories were turned over as soon as I found the solution for this problem with ANF Therapy® discs.”